Wolves and Wolfdogs bond very strongly with their families. When their lives are disrupted, it

 very fearful or anxious, or have eating disorders.
 It does not mean they will always be this way, and many

-issues, eating disorders, or other issues will be corrected by placing them with experienced adopters and
+with behavior issues, eating disorders, or other concerns will be rehabilitated by placing them

 - Fencing - Note: All enclosures must provide sufficient

 shade, access to water at all times, and protection from the elements.
 A large dog house is recommended to